evanmancini00/Astrometry-Sample/README.md

 ## Usage

 The calibration routine can be initiated as part of the main image processing pipeline or via Docker.
-Below is the Docker command for invoking the calibration process:
+Below a sample Docker command used to direclty invoke the calibration process:

 ```
 docker run -it -v /local/scratch:/local/scratch --network host --rm process_test '{"task": "astrometer", "filename": "SAMPLEFILE.fits.fz" }'